Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.42 Keeper App Project - Part 3/README.md

 ### Implementing Delete Note Functionality

 To delete notes, we will create a callback from the Note component that triggers a delete function in the App component.
 This function will use the `filter()` method to remove the note from the array.
 We will pass an identifier to the Note component to identify which note to delete.

+### Managing State in CreateArea Component

+In the `CreateArea` component, there is a form with an input for the title, a textarea for the content, and an Add button.
+We will create a stateful constant `note` with `setNote` to manage an object containing both `title` and `content` initialized as empty strings.

+We bind the input's value to `note.title` and the textarea's value to `note.content` to make them controlled components.
+To update these values on user input, we add an `onChange` handler to both elements, calling a function `handleChange()`.

+The `handleChange` function destructures the event target to extract `name` and `value`.
+We then update the `note` state by spreading the previous note and updating the key corresponding to `name` with the new `value`.
+This ensures that typing updates the state correctly.